pantheon-systems/documentation/source/content/logs.md

     cd $HOME/site-logs
     ```

-1. Choose your preferred method from the following tabs > click the **Download** button to download the script.
+1. Choose your preferred method from the following tabs > Click the **Download** button to download the script.

-1. Move the downloaded script to the `site-logs` directory you created > use your favorite text editor to edit `collect-logs.sh` and replace the `xxxxxxx` with the appropriate site UUID and environment.
+1. Move the downloaded script to the `site-logs` directory you created > Use your favorite text editor to edit `collect-logs.sh` and replace the `xxxxxxx` with the appropriate site UUID and environment.

-  - The resulting log file might be large.
+  - Please note that the resulting log file might be large.

 The script provides several modifiable variables described in its comments: